 - One partner's spending is tightly monitored by the other.

 - One partner worries excessively about how their partner will respond to what are typically considered simple, everyday purchases.

 Other warning signs include an allowance that shrinks over time, not being a signer on the bank accounts or on the home that you own, and your spouse hiding bank accounts or assets.

 If You Suspect Financial Manipulation

-Financial abuse is something to be taken very seriously.
-Victims of domestic abuse often cite financial abuse as the main reason that they stay or return to an abusive partner, and it occurs in 99 percent of domestic violence cases, according to the National Network to End Domestic Violence (NNED).
+Victims of domestic abuse often cite financial abuse as the main reason they stay with or return to an abusive partner.
+It occurs in 99% of domestic violence cases, according to the National Network to End Domestic Violence (NNED).

-If you're experiencing any of the warning signs above—including your spouse putting you on an allowance—or the financial abuse escalates to verbal or physical abuse, contact the National Domestic Violence Hotline.
-The NNED also offers help finding shelter, financial guidance, and local support to victims of abuse.
+Contact the National Domestic Violence Hotline if you're experiencing any of these warning signs—including your spouse putting you on an allowance—or if the financial abuse escalates to verbal or physical abuse.
+The NNED also offers help with issues such as finding shelter, financial guidance, and local support to victims of abuse.

 Call 911 if you're in immediate danger.